arnoldout/data-Project/README.md

 **Enterococci**  | The Amount of Enterococci that was found in the 100ml sample of water taken.

-## List of E-Coli at a given beach
+## Amount of E-Coli at a given beach
 To list the amount of E-Coli at a given beach using the GET method at the following URL:
 *http://beachSafetyAPI/[Beach]/eColi*
 where you replace [beach] with the requested beach.